mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 * case studies

-## Research Questions - April 2024
+## Research Questions - July 2024

-~1.
-What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?~

-1. What ~barriers~ contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?
+1. What contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?
-2. How can game design patterns support the development of coding practices with novices?
+2. How can game design patterns support the development of computational fluency in novices?
 3. How can learners build agency in an evolving community of game makers?